This site uses affiliate links and I may earn a commission at no extra cost to you.

 finished Roasted Curried Broccoli on parchment paper

-How to Roast Broccoli?
+How to Roast Broccoli in the Oven?

-Making oven-roasted broccoli recipe is incredibly simple and requires just a few easy steps.
+Making this oven-roasted broccoli recipe is incredibly simple and requires just a few easy steps.
 For the air fryer roasted broccoli method, read the FAQs!

-• First, preheat the oven to 400F/205C and line a baking sheet with parchment paper or a silicone mat.
+Step 1: First, preheat the oven to 400F/205C and line a baking sheet with parchment paper or a silicone mat.
 At the same time, prepare the broccoli by separating it into bite-sized florets and trimming the stems/leaves.
 Make sure the florets are fairly even-sized, so they cook evenly too.
+Then, rinse the broccoli florets, shake off any excess water, and then toss them in a large bowl with the cashews and oil.

 finished Roasted Curried Broccoli on parchment paper